More things you may have missed.

 THE TRUTH: Reagan realized our Founders' greatest fear.

 On Thursday, September 24th, 2015, at a joint meeting of Congress presided over by America’s Catholic Vice President Joe Biden, and America’s Catholic Speaker of the House, John Boehner, the new Jesuit supreme leader of the Catholic Church, Pope Francis I, delivered a speech to both houses of Congress.
 His speech was interrupted by many standing ovations by all members present as he laid out his bold new vision for America on numerous political and cultural issues.
-So if you'd like to know more about how the Catholic Church finally won it's 208-year battle to achieve influence in American government, click on the secure book link below to order your copy of Edward Oliver's book, "Eye of Providence."
+Top U.S. government officials would now regularly visit the Vatican to consult with the pope on important U.S. political and social matters.
+So if you want to know more about how the Catholic Church finally won its 208-year battle to achieve influence in American government, click on one of the secure book links on this webpage to purchase your copy of Edward Oliver's book "Eye of Providence," and learn how Pope Francis is now influencing the direction of American politics.

 USE THIS SECURE AMAZON LINK